jaypopat/jaypopat/README.md

   - Studying **distributed systems**, a topic that fascinates me.
   - Enhancing my problem-solving abilities through **data structures** and **algorithms** on platforms like LeetCode.

-## 💼 Internship Goals

-I am actively seeking internship opportunities to gain practical experience and contribute to exciting projects in the tech industry.

 🌱 Current Learning

-- Blockchain Technology
-- Scalable and Distributed Backends
+- Scalable and Distributed Systems
 - Data Structures and Algorithms (DSA)

 ## 💻 Tech Stack

 ### Languages
-- Rust
-- JavaScript (ReactJS, Next.js, Node.js)
-- Java
-- C

-### Frameworks & Tools
-- Substrate
-- NextJS
-- Docker
-- NodeJS
-- Actix / Axum
+- Rust/Tyepscript

 ## 📫 Get in Touch